Kenna loves helping others take care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece

 - Orchids as House Plants - Rebecca Tyson Northen - Google Books

-The book explains the basic need of orchids and shows you the three standard methods of growing them in the house - in a window, in a case, and under artificial light.
+The book explains the basic need for orchids and shows you the three standard methods of growing them in the house - in a window, in a case, and under artificial light.
 It describes many fascinating kinds of orchids that do well as house plants.

 - Taylor's Guide to Orchids - Judy White - Google Books

 One of every seven flowering plants on earth is an orchid.
-Interest in growing orchids has soared in recent years, and many new varieties grow in the home without a greenhouse.
+Interest in growing orchids has soared in recent years, and wide new varieties grow in the home without a greenhouse.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.